-Riverty's supply chains mainly consist of organisations within Norway and the European Union, as we do not normally operate outside these countries.
+Riverty's supply chains mainly consist of organisations within Norway and the European Union, as we do not normally operate outside this area.
 We have a clear supply chain with few suppliers outside Norway and the European Union.
-Most of our suppliers well known to us through established partnerships over an extended period of time.
+Most of our suppliers are well known to us through established partnerships over an extended period of time.

 Riverty aims to avoid contracting with suppliers or sub-contractors that are located in geographical areas where basic human rights and decent working conditions are more at risk of not being protected.
-We do however recognise that the upstream supply chain may include countries with a higher risk of weak protection of human rights and proper working conditions.
-To counteract this, we have put processes in place to ensure suppliers pass on this obligation to their supply chain.
+We do however recognise that the broader supply chain, including indirect suppliers and subcontractors, may involve countries with a higher risk of weak protection of human rights and proper working conditions.
+To mitigate this, we have established processes to ensure that our suppliers carry forward this responsibility within their own supply chains.